 You can also do a Google search to find how to get a business license in your city.

 The legal aspects of starting the business are not complicated, but you will need to put in a little bit of effort to make sure you are compliant.
-This page can also be really helpful, but keep in mind, you’ll need to verify what you’ve found here to make sure that it is accurate.
+See the handyman license requirements by state to know if you need to be licensed.

 → Related reading: How to Make $1,000 Fast